jjo93sa/rashid/README.md

        ${DOCKER_REPO_PREFIX}/rashid "$@"
 }
 ```
-3. After (2) reload your `.bashrc` to load the function into yuor environment:
+3. After (2) reload your `.bashrc` to load the function into your environment:
 ```
 source .bashrc
 ```